 What does a primary care physician do?

-With all the conditions that fall under the umbrella of primary care, you’re probably curious about what a typical day is like for these physicians.
-The truth is that no two days are ever the same.
+With all the conditions that fall under the primary care umbrella, there isn’t really a typical schedule for these physicians.
+No two days are ever the same.

-“Primary care physicians see everything,” Dr. Doggett says.
-She says the most common conditions she encounters include diabetes, hypertension, high cholesterol, headaches, and abdominal pain.
-Most family doctors focus considerably on preventive care, and they may perform procedures like skin biopsies, toenail removals, or joint injections.
+That said, Dr. Doggett reveals the most common conditions she encounters include diabetes, hypertension, high cholesterol, headaches, and abdominal pain.
+Most primary care physicians focus considerably on preventive care, and they may perform procedures like skin biopsies, toenail removals, and joint injections.

 “We can take care of gynecological problems, and some family physicians even deliver babies,” Dr. Doggett explains.
 “We also treat a lot of mental health conditions, and we are often the first doctor to see some of the more bizarre conditions, like tropical diseases, unusual skin rashes, and neurological problems.”